evanL7/WebDev-Portfolio/README.md

-# HTML and CSS Learning
+# HTML and CSS Portfolio

-Welcome to my HTML and CSS learning journey!
+Welcome to my HTML and CSS portfolio!
 This repository showcases my progress in web development through various projects and exercises.

 ## Projects